lry127/ndk-port/gnu-gmp/README.md

-note: only arm64-v8a and x86_64 is supported
+note: only arm64-v8a and x86_64 are supported

 usage: